 Mount Snowdon, or Yr Wyddfa in Welsh, is the highest mountain in Wales and the most visited mountain in the UK.
 The great attraction of Snowdon is that there is a route to the top that suits all abilities.
 In fact, it even has a railway line to the summit for those who are unable (or unwilling) to hike one of the 6 main routes that lead to the top.
 Located in Snowdonia National Park the summit stands at 1085m (3560ft), making it the highest mountain in the British Isles outside of Scotland.

-Formed originally from volcanoes and then sculpted by glaciers, the cliffs on Snowdon are also very popular with climbers.
-They were used by Edmund Hillary when he was preparing for his ascent of Mount Everest in 1953.
+Formed originally from volcanoes and then sculpted by glaciers, the cliffs on Snowdon are also extremely popular with climbers.
+Edmund Hillary used them when he was preparing for his ascent of Mount Everest in 1953.
 One of the circular routes that can be combined to summit Snowdon is called the Snowdon horseshoe and is arguably the best ridge walk in Great Britain.
 Whilst Snowdon may not be that high, in comparison with mountain ranges in the rest of Europe, it is definitely a challenging and beautiful hike to undertake.
 Looking for more hikes in Wales?
 Check out this guide to hiking Pen Y Fan.

 My time on Snowdon